Geometrically and diagrammatically maximal knots: Introduction

 \subsection{Acknowledgments}

 We thank Ian Agol for sharing his ideas for the proof that closures of subsets of $\W$ are geometrically maximal, and for other helpful conversations.
 We also thank Craig Hodgson for helpful conversations.
 We thank Marc Culler and Nathan Dunfield for help with SnapPy~\cite{snappy}, which has been an essential tool for this project.
 The first two authors acknowledge support by the Simons Foundation and PSC-CUNY.
-The third author acknowledges support by the National Science Foundation under grant number DMS--125687, and the Alfred P.\ Sloan Foundation.
+The third author acknowledges support by the National Science Foundation under grant number DMS--1252687, and the Australian Research Council under grant DP160103085.